Hire Backend Developers in Latin America

 How much does a senior backend developer cost through a Latin American EOR?

-A senior backend developer placed through NBS runs $5,000–$7,500/month gross across Colombia, Argentina, and Brazil — versus $14,600–$19,500/month for a US equivalent.
+A senior backend developer placed through NBS runs $5,000–$7,500/month gross across Mexico, Colombia, Argentina, and Brazil, versus $14,600–$19,500/month for a US equivalent.
 Fully loaded annual cost (salary plus statutory benefits, health, and equipment) runs $66,560 in Colombia and $71,020 in Argentina, compared to $183,000 for a US hire.
 That’s a 61–64% reduction, inclusive of EOR compliance.
 Argentina’s Knowledge Economy Regime further reduces employer payroll contributions by up to 70% for eligible tech roles.

-Nearshore vs offshore backend development — what’s the difference for US teams?
+Nearshore vs offshore backend development: what’s the difference for US teams?

 Nearshore backend development places engineers in Latin America with 6-8 hours of synchronous overlap with US time zones.
 Offshore typically means Asia or Eastern Europe, where overlap windows are 2-4 hours at best.
-For backend work — system design reviews, incident response, pair programming on distributed services — the synchronous window determines how fast the team ships.
+For backend work (system design reviews, incident response, pair programming on distributed services) the synchronous window determines how fast the team ships.
 LATAM nearshore developers also average 24+ months tenure with US clients versus 14 months for US domestic hires, with annual churn of 15–20% nearshore against 35–40% domestic.

 What is NBS’s 90-day guarantee for backend developer placements?

 If a placed developer leaves or doesn’t meet performance expectations within 90 days of start date, NBS replaces them at no additional cost.
-The guarantee covers all NBS placements across Colombia, Argentina, and Brazil, with no caveats on seniority level or stack.
+The guarantee covers all NBS placements across Mexico, Colombia, Argentina, and Brazil, with no caveats on seniority level or stack.